-In a nutshell, the Exchange API gives programmatic access to our engine and it allows users to exchange up to 5,000 CHF yearly without identity verification or above this limit with identity verification.
+In a nutshell, the Exchange API gives programmatic access to our engine and it allows users to exchange up to 1,000 CHF daily and 100,000 yearly without identity verification, or above this limit with identity verification.
 The Exchange API was designed for individuals that need to automate currency exchange orders as well as for third parties wanting to offer a seamless crypto exchange service to their users.
 Additionally, we offer profit-sharing incentives to trustworthy third parties willing to partner with us.

 More generally, the Exchange API, as a Bity product, comes with a collection of user interfaces that assist end users in fulfilling their crypto exchange orders, obtaining information about the status of their orders, and receiving customer support.

 For those of you interested in learning more or getting started, we hope to be able to provide you with everything you need to help you make the most out of our Exchange API in this guide.